Who needs a Threadripper system?

 This whole procedure only took about an hour and went without a hitch.
 I confess, Gentle Reader, that it has been a while since I have actually installed Slackware from scratch as my usual practice is to follow the rolling development model of Slackware -current.
 But with all of that done it is now time to start actually using this nice little laptop!

-The first usage that this laptop has had is in the many Zoom meetings that are now such an integral part of the Covid-19 world.
+- Zoom: Try escaping Zoom in the time of Covid!
+So the first usage that this laptop has had was in the many Zoom meetings I have been unable to avoid.
 Nice to be able to hide away in a quiet room for these meetings and the T460 runs the Zoom client with absolutely no issues; the little webcam works fine and microphone gives absolutely no trouble.
 So no more setup required for this usage and there is a nice SlackBuild for Zoom that is almost always kept up to date.

-So those are the two plans that I need to get in place fairly quickly but I have longer term plans to finally investigate the nice radio player Soma on this machine as well as installing Geany and spending some quiet hours renovating this web site.
-Any computer project that does not really need Threadripper power or perhaps needs a slightly quieter location for concentration.
-I will need to put some networking in place with my main computer as well and this will open things up a little.
+So those are the three primary areas I am working on at the moment with this laptop, but I have longer term plans to spend some time investigating the nice radio player 'Soma' on this machine as well as installing Geany and spending some quiet hours renovating this web site.
+In fact any computer project that does not really need Threadripper power or perhaps simply needs a slightly quieter location for concentration will be relegated to this T460.
 Many, many possibilities!

 And so I return to this laptop after some time of usage and, Gentle Reader, I have been very happy with it!
 The plan was to not update the hardware in any shape or form but I feel that it is not really my computer until I have taken a screwdriver to it.
 Which I confess is why I mostly confine my computer activities to full desktop systems, they are much more forgiving of an errant screwdriver.
 So this little section will be devoted to the few times where I update the hardware: